Coronavirus

 SYMPTOMATIC TESTING

-Students can make an appointment with their assigned UHC Primary Care Clinic or call
+Students may make an appointment with their Primary Care Clinic via the Patient Portal or by calling 706-542-1162

 ON-CAMPUS VACCINATION